srkidd/azure-pipelines-agent/docs/noderunner.md

 - Linux-x64
 - Linux-ARM
 - Linux-ARM64
+- Darwin-x64

 ## Install Node runner via NodeTaskRunnerInstaller

-You can install the required Node runner version using the Azure DevOps task [NodeTaskRunnerInstaller](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/NodeTaskRunnerInstallerV0).
+You can install the required runner version using the Azure DevOps task [NodeTaskRunnerInstaller](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/NodeTaskRunnerInstallerV0).
-Please, use the following pipeline template to install the latest version of Node 6 runner that is no longer updated:
+Please, use the following pipeline template to install the latest version of Node 6 runner:

 ```yaml
   steps: